JoaoAssalim/CryptoCurrency/README.md

 ```

 ## Development
-This Crypto Currency, is made to help you in your projects, because it is updated every 5 seconds and is conveted to a json file.
+This Crypto Currency, is made to help you in your projects, because it is a live scraping and is updated every 5 seconds and conveted to a json file.
 This program has 7 cryptos currencies, but, can be implemented more.

 ## Feedback